WA9ONY/Pico-RP2040/README2.md

 <p align="center">
 <img width="600" height="584" src="/Images/OPLAcasebd600.png">
 </p>

+The above image show the silver battery clips for a 18650 LI batter.
+The battery is not part of the kit and has to be purchased seperately.
+The MKR IoT Carrier will charge the 18650 batter from the USB power source.

 [Arduino OPLA IoT Kit](https://www.amazon.com/dp/B08LY4G87J?psc=1&ref=ppx_yo2ov_dt_b_product_details)
  + A microcontroller kit for learning how to do Ardunio IoT Cloud projects.